 In recent years, the most notable flooding events occurred in November 2000, October 2004, June 2012, July 2013, January 2014, February 2014, October 2014, December 2015 and January 2016.
 These events included both fluvial and tidal events, as well as groundwater flooding and pluvial flooding events.

 Following the severe flooding event of winter 2015/16, Arup was commissioned by Cork County Council to undertake an emergency review of the flood event.
 The review, amongst other things, highlighted the significant groundwater component of the flooding and, thus, the importance of understanding the hydrogeology of the Midleton area to ensure that any future flood relief measures designed for the area are effective.

 Following a subsequent public procurement competition, Arup was successful in being appointed by Cork County Council to develop a viable, cost-effective and sustainable flood relief scheme that addresses all four sources of flood risk, namely; fluvial, tidal, groundwater and pluvial flooding.

 The aim of this scheme is to minimise risks to the existing community, social amenity, environment and landscape character.

 Stage 1 of the project is nearing completion.
 The data collection, baseline surveys, hydrology, hydraulic modelling and damages have been finalised, and a range of potentially viable options has been developed.

-Arup recently presented the potentially viable options to elected representatives in the area, and will also hold a Public Participation Day (PPD) in Midleton where the general public and all interested parties are invited to give their opinions.
+Arup presented the potentially viable options at a Public Participation Day (PPD) in Midleton where the general public and all interested parties were invited to give their opinions.

 A multi-criteria analysis on the range of potential options will be undertaken, considering the technical feasibility, costs, and the environmental, archaeological, social and visual impacts.
 Following this, an emerging preferred option will be selected.